-No (the only exception is GeHua).
-They will provide you a modem and a deal-up connection (they have to give you also a user name and password), so if you want wi-fi you have to buy a router (100-200 Yuan) and then configure it with your user name and password.
+Not always, it will depend on the provider and on the city where you live.
+Sometimes they only will provide you a modem and a deal-up connection (they have to give you also a user name and password), so if you want wi-fi you have to buy a router (100-200 Yuan) and then configure it with your user name and password.

 - When you open an internet line in China they will no close it until you say so.
 It doesn’t matter if you get a contract for one year, or you don’t pay.
 They are going to count the months you owe them and next time you want internet you must pay it (of course with the appropriate fine for delay).

 - China Unicom – and probably also other companies – may offer you a SIM card.
 Do not accept it if you aren’t going to use it.
 If you run out of credit, they will close your internet until you recharge it.
 Get the internet back can take days and a thousand of calls.